Deep Learning-based CSI Feedback for RIS-assisted Multi-user Systems: Simulation Results and Discussions

+Let us delve into a comprehensive evaluation of the baseline NN-based feedback mechanism for RIS-UE CSI magnitude.
+For this assessment, the SCM dataset is utilized.

-In this part, we evaluate the performance of the NN-based CSI magnitude feedback.
-We first compare the two main methods of generating bitstreams, that is, quantization and binary representation.
-We consider the single-user scenario where the BS is equipped with 256 antennas, and the UE has a single antenna.
-We set the number of the quantization bits $B=4$, which is proved the best through simulation in\cite{8845636}.
-The BPD-NMSE tradeoffs achieved by the quantization and binarization are plotted in Fig. \ref{quantizationFig}.
+To kick off, we distinguish between two primary methods used to generate bitstreams: quantization and binary representation.
+We set the stage with a single-user scenario, wherein the RIS is outfitted with 256 elements, and the UE features a singular antenna.
+The quantization bit number, denoted by $B$, is fixed at 4, a value justified as optimal from simulations showcased in \cite{8845636}.
+Fig. \ref{quantizationFig} portrays the BPD-NMSE trade-offs as accomplished by both quantization and binarization processes.

-To an extent, the binarization operation can be regarded as a special case of quantization with $B=1$.
-Unlike the general quantization, as in (\ref{quantizationNoise}), the binarization operation introduces quantization noise $\epsilon$ with a zero-mean property, thereby making $b(x)$ an unbiased estimator for soft value $x$, that is, $\mathbb{E}_{\epsilon}[b(x)|x] = x$ \cite{8941111}.
-We also compare the binarization operation and the common one-bit quantization in Fig. \ref{quantizationFig}.
-The figure shows that the former outperforms the latter by a large margin, indicating the importance of zero-mean $\epsilon$.
-The performance of the quantization operation is better than that of the binarization operation for most scenarios, except when the BPD is very low, that is, the feedback overhead is extremely limited.
+From one perspective, binarization can be construed as a subset of quantization when $B=1$.
+However, there is a stark difference in their operational dynamics.
+Unlike generic quantization, as exemplified in (\ref{quantizationNoise}), the binarization procedure incorporates a quantization noise, $\epsilon$, that exhibits a zero-mean trait.
+This ensures that the binary function $b(x)$ remains an unbiased estimator for the soft value $x$ --- mathematically, this translates to $\mathbb{E}_{\epsilon}\{ b(x)|x \} = x$ \cite{8941111}.
+A comparative analysis between binarization and one-bit quantization is showcased in Fig. \ref{quantizationFig}.
+The former evidently supersedes the latter by a considerable margin, underlining the pivotal role of a zero-mean $\epsilon$.
+In most scenarios, the performance via quantization remains superior to binarization, except in cases where the BPD is extraordinarily low, implying a strict constraint on feedback overhead.